ibm-functions/composer/docs/COMBINATORS.md

 composer.action('helloAndBye', { sequence: ['hello', 'bye'] })
 ```
 The action may be defined by providing the code for the action as a string, as a
-Javascript function, or as a file name.
+JavaScript function, or as a file name.
 Alternatively, a sequence action may be
 defined by providing the list of sequenced actions.
 The code (specified as a
 string) may be annotated with the kind of the action runtime.